La Voluntad del muerto

 La Voluntad del Muerto (The Will of the Dead Man) is a Spanish-language version of The Cat Creeps (1930), both of which are now considered to be lost films.
+Both films were adaptations of the 1922 play The Cat and the Canary by John Willard.

 The film was directed by George Melford and stars Antonio Moreno, Lupita Tovar, Andrés de Segurola, Roberto E. Guzmán, Paul Ellis, Lucio Villegas, Agostino Borgato, Conchita Ballesteros, María Calvo, and Soledad Jiménez.

 A premiere gala was held for the film at Los Angeles' California Theatre on January 23, 1931.